Kohn, Kohn & Colapinto represents whistleblowers who report fraud and violations of the federal and California False Claims Act

 - COVID-19 Frauds – in which California monies are used;

-- Medicaid and Medicare Fraud – committed by doctors, hospitals and other types of medical care facilities; Unnecessary medical procedures billed to Medicaid or Medicare; Illegal marketing of drugs by pharmaceutical companies.
+- Medicaid Fraud – committed by doctors, hospitals and other types of medical care facilities; Unnecessary medical procedures billed to Medicaid; Illegal marketing of drugs by pharmaceutical companies.

 - The California False Claims Act would cover the monies spent by the state or local government in California.
-Healthcare fraud cases are almost always filed under both federal and state False Claims Acts, as these programs are generally funded by both federal and local monies;
+Healthcare fraud cases are almost always filed under both federal and state False Claims Acts, as these programs are generally funded by both federal and state funds;

-- Bank & Mortgage Fraud – in which bankers submit fraudulent claims for government insurance based on wrongful foreclosures;
+- Bank & Mortgage Fraud – in which bankers commit financial fraud or submit fraudulent claims based on wrongful foreclosures;

 - All claims covered under the federal False Claims Act that concern monies spent (or owed) to the State of California, or local governments in California;